 Related Article: Weekend Getaways Near Baguio Under 500 Pesos

 Love coffee?
 Benguet has some of the country’s best coffee and Baguio has a lot of cafes.
 Just try not to go to Starbucks anymore.
 Better yet, go try the coffee in Cafe Yagam.

 ENJOY THE COOL WEATHER

 Bring out those sweaters and scarfs, and get your OOTD on!
 Baguio can be too cold sometimes that all you’ll ever want is to curl up, read a book and drink coffee.
 If you’re lucky, you’ll get to experience the foggy weather, too.

 GO FOR A WALK/RUN

-There’s no place better than to go for a walk or run than in Baguio.
+There’s no place better than Baguio for that much-needed walking or running.
 Wake up early and join the joggers at Burnham Park.